daisydu1012/twitter-clone-final/README.md

 # Twitter Clone Final Project

-A database-backed Twitter clone built with Flask, PostgreSQL, Docker, Docker Compose, and Nginx.
+A full-stack Twitter clone built for a Big Data final project using Flask, PostgreSQL, Docker, and Nginx.
+The application supports user registration, login/logout, tweet creation, and full-text search over more than one million tweets.
+Search results are ranked by relevance using PostgreSQL full-text search, accelerated with a RUM index, and enhanced with typo suggestions powered by the `pg_trgm` extension.
+The project also includes automated data-loading scripts, Dockerized deployment, and GitHub Actions continuous integration.
 ## Features

 - Create user accounts